-During the three months ended September 30, 2023, one customer group entered into bankruptcy which resulted in a \$9.1 million increase to our bad debt provision during the quarter.
+During the three months ended September 30, 2023, one customer group entered into bankruptcy which resulted in a \$9.1 million increase to our bad debt provision for that period which did not reoccur during the three months ended March 31, 2024.
+Self-insurance costs decreased during the three months ended March 31, 2024 resulting from the Company's continued management of workers' compensation cases resulting in more favorable outcomes and ongoing incident prevention measures.